nickeener/batprot_db/README.md

 ## Column Descriptions

-The main datafile has a total of nine columns:
+The main datafile (batprot_db.zip) is a tabular file with a total of nine columns:

 **Protein** - Protein name